Invocation#

 Add the directory

-to the list of directories to be searched for header files during preprocessing.See Search Path.
+dirto the list of directories to be searched for header files during preprocessing.See Search Path.

 If

-is replaced by the sysroot prefix; see--sysroot
+dirbegins with=or$SYSROOT, then the=or$SYSROOTis replaced by the sysroot prefix; see--sysrootand-isysroot.Directories specified with

-directives.You can specify any number or combination of these options on the command line to search for header files in several directories.
+-iquoteapply only to the quote form of the directive,#include "file".
+Directories specified with-I,-isystem, or-idirafterapply to lookup for both the#include "file"and#include <file>directives.You can specify any number or combination of these options on the command line to search for header files in several directories.
 The lookup order is as follows:

 For the quote form of the include directive, the directory of the current file is searched first.